 - Effort needed — can still be time consuming to create these websites.

-3. Using a Specialized Ecommerce Platform
+3. Using a Specialised Ecommerce Platform

 There are several web building services designed specifically for ecommerce.
-These are optimized for building online stores and are an excellent choice for many dropshipping business owners.
+These are optimised for building online stores and are an excellent choice for many dropshipping business owners.
 Some of these services also provide integrations that allow you to track and send orders to suppliers with ease.